Sierra Leone marks 57 years of independence today – but there will be no celebrations

 The newly elected SLPP government has no money.
 Yesterday, president Julius Maada Bio announced strict measures aimed at controlling government spending, including the sacking of all ambassadors and politically appointed staff working overseas.

 But as is customary on this day of independence anniversary, the president addresses the nation.
-President Julius Maada Bio has today spoken of Sierra Leone as a broken society that is need of healing, change and transformation through his New Direction agenda.
+President Julius Maada Bio has today spoken of Sierra Leone as a broken society that is in dire need of healing, change and transformation through his New Direction agenda.

 He said there will be no celebrations in the country today, to mark the country’s 57 years of independence.
 There is no money.
 Many in Sierra Leone and abroad will welcome this strong show of leadership by the former military brigadier.